redisson/redisson/redisson-spring-boot-starter/README.md

 Try __[Redisson PRO](https://redisson.pro)__ with **ultra-fast performance** and **support by SLA**.

-## Q: How to replace netty version brought by Spring Boot?
+## Q: How to replace Netty version brought by Spring Boot?

 You need to define netty version in properties section of your Maven project.